About Thomas County

 Business & Licensing

 Business records and licensing in Thomas County are managed by multiple government entities.
-The Thomas County Clerk of Superior Court maintains trade name (DBA) registrations filed at the county level, located at 225 North Broad Street, Suite 104, Thomasville, GA 31792, phone (229) 225-4108.
-Trade name filings cost approximately $20.00 for initial registration and must be renewed every five years.
+Thomas County Clerk of Superior Court maintains trade name (DBA) registrations filed at Thomas County level, located at 225 North Broad Street, Suite 104, Thomasville, GA 31792 Trade name filings cost approximately $20.00 for initial registration and must be renewed every five years.
 For corporate entities, limited liability companies, and other formal business structures, the Georgia Secretary of State, Corporations Division, maintains the official business registry.

 • The Georgia Secretary of State's website at https://ecorp.sos.ga.gov provides free online searching of business entities, including status, registered agent, formation date, and annual registration compliance.

 Sales tax permits are obtained through the Georgia Department of Revenue at https://dor.georgia.gov.
-Building permits, zoning approvals, and development permits are administered by the Thomas County Building and Inspections Department and the Thomas County Planning and Zoning Department, located at 225 North Broad Street.
-The Thomas County Chamber of Commerce, located at 401 South Broad Street, Thomasville, GA 31792, website www.thomasvillechamber.com, provides business resources, economic development information, and networking opportunities for local businesses.
+Building permits, zoning approvals, and development permits are administered by Thomas County Building and Inspections Department and Thomas County Planning and Zoning Department, located at 225 North Broad Street.
+Thomas County Chamber of Commerce, located at 401 South Broad Street, Thomasville, GA 31792, website www. www.thomascountyks.gov, provides business resources, economic development information, and networking opportunities for local businesses.

 The Chamber maintains a business directory and offers assistance to entrepreneurs and companies considering relocation to Thomas County.